Isuzu Bellett Stories

 Date: March 1970

-Authors (Roundtable): Yozo Shimizu, Osamu Hirao, Ichiro Oka, Ren Ueda, Mineo Yamamoto, Hiroshi Toishi, Hiroshi Hoshijima, Hiroshi Okazaki, Kiyoshi Suzuki, Akio Miyamoto, Kunitaka Furutani, Masahide Sano, Katsuji Takanami, Taizo Tateishi, Atsushi Watari, Kenji Higuchi, Kenzaburo Ishikawa, Zo Doi, Ken Noguchi, Toshihide Hirata, Minoru Onda, Motor Fan Editorial Staff (uncredited)
+Authors (Roundtable): Yozo Shimizu, Osamu Hirao, Ichiro Oka, Ren Ueda, Mineo Yamamoto, Hiroshi Toishi, Hiroshi Hoshijima, Hiroshi Okazaki, Kiyoshi Suzuki, Akio Miyamoto, Kunitaka Furutani, Masahide Sano, Katsuji Takanami, Taizo Tateishi, Atsushi Watari, Ichiro Kaneshige, Kenji Higuchi, Kenzaburo Ishikawa, Zo Doi, Kenichi Noguchi, Toshihide Hirata, Minoru Onda, Motor Fan Editorial Staff (uncredited)

-Magazine: To get things started, I would like to ask Mr. Shimizu about the aims of developing the Bellett 1600GTR.
+Magazine: To begin, could we ask Mr. Shimizu to tell us about the development aims behind the Bellett 1600GTR?

 Isuzu Bellett 1600GTR (1971)